harishkolanu235/Devops_Tutorials/Git/git_document.md

     # mkdir /gitlab
     # cd /gitlab
     # git init
-    It will create .git directory.
-Where
-    the .git directory is there that is local repository.
+    It will create empty .git directory.
+Where the .git directory is there that is local repository.
     # ls
     ~~~